winwisely99/web/golden/content/en/careers/web-developer.md

 **HOW TO APPLY:**

-WinWisely believes a diverse, inclusive staff makes us a stronger company and better partner for our clients.
+GetCourage believes a diverse, inclusive staff makes us a stronger company and better partner for our clients.
 We’re committed to hiring people of all races, ethnicities, ages, sex, genders, sexual orientation or gender identities, marital status, religions, and disabilities.
 Women, people of color, LGBTQ individuals, and members of other minority or marginalized groups are encouraged to apply.

-  1. First, read our [demo package](http://bit.ly/WinWiselyPrep).
-Please make sure to also watch the 3-Minute ["Crowdacting" video](http://bit.ly/crowdacting) and our 10-Minute [demo video](http://bit.ly/WinWiselyZoomDemo6).
+  1. First, read our [demo package](http://bit.ly/GetCouragePrep).
+Please make sure to also watch the 3-Minute ["Crowdacting" video](http://bit.ly/crowdacting) and our 10-Minute [demo video](http://bit.ly/GetCourageZoomDemo6).

-  3. Send your resume along with a cover letter to [Gary@WinWisely.org](mailto:Gary@WinWisely.org), describing --
+  3. Send your resume along with a cover letter to [Gary@GetCourageNow.org](mailto:Gary@GetCourageNow.org), describing --

     * “Why us” (when there are so many other do good outfits out there?) and